Infinidoge/LiquidHUD/README.md

 # LiquidHUD
-A fork of the hack-client LiquidBounce, which removes the hack-part.
+A fork of the hack-client LiquidBounce, which intends to only keep the forge installation and Custom HUD

 ## Changes this fork makes
 * Removes all hacks
+* Removes Vanilla version

 # Readme from the original client, LiquidBounce
 Website: https://liquidbounce.net \